juergspaak/phytoplankton_traits/2_huismann_time/Readme, huismann time.txt

+This folder contains functions and files to compute the boundary growth rates of species in constant incoming light intensity.

 communities_*:
 	contains functions for the generation of communities and some accompaning functions.
 	These functions are used by their respective r_i* files